 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-Fitzpatrick is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fitzpatrick does not have a public transit system used by locals to get to and from work.

 Fitzpatrick is an extremely ethnically-diverse town.
 The people who call Fitzpatrick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fitzpatrick residents report their race to be Native Hawaiian.
 Important ancestries of people in Fitzpatrick include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.